epfl-ada/ada-2021-project-mahj/README.md

 * **TODO: explain LSI.** [LSI](https://en.wikipedia.org/wiki/Latent_semantic_analysis) (*Latent semantic indexation*) which we will apply on the words to extract the most interesting "topics"

-[^5]: PCA is optional, but can be visually clearer (for dimensions <= 3 at least), and can reduce the variance for the clustering algorithms.
+[^5]: PCA reduces the computational complexity of further algorithms (e.g. k-means), and for dimensions <= 3 can be used to visualize clusters.

 [^6]: https://medium.com/ai-for-real/relationship-between-cosine-similarity-and-euclidean-distance-7e283a277dff

 ##### Notebook organization: the most important files.